 You might well think of the Toyota Corolla as a rather sensible but broadly uninteresting thing.
 If so, you're a little behind the curve.
 These were sentiments reasonably applicable to this car's Auris predecessor but its Corolla replacement has quite a bit more attitude.
 Here, we're looking at the 'Touring Sports' estate body style.
 This Corolla Touring Sports model succeeded the old Auris Touring Sports estate, which sold between 2012 and 2018 and tried for a younger, more fashionable audience than its hatch stablemate.
 People who wanted more from their transport than sense and sensibility.
 It was a worthy effort, but one slightly hobbled by a rather dull interior and unremarkable driving dynamics.
 Outside of the expensive top petrol/electric hybrid variant, the engine range was a little behind the curve too.
 So in 2019, Toyota had another go and continued the Touring Sports theme with its new generation Corolla model.
 This improved Corolla Touring Sports model is a much more creditable package, offering a sharper look, but the important stuff lies inside and beneath the bonnet in a package that still manages to be one of the more practical choices in its class.
 Let's check it all out.

+Subtle updates mark out this revised Corolla Touring Sports model.
+These include changes to the front grille mesh pattern, fog light bezels and alloy wheel designs.
+Higher grades gain smarter bi-LED headlights with an Adaptive High-beam System.
+In addition to this estate variant, there's also a completely separate Corolla Cross SUV model, though that's not our focus here.
 This is one of the better looking compact estates.
 Some of these look a little awkward, with the kind of finished shape that brings to mind a hatchback being squired by a uPVC conservatory.
 There's nothing like that here.
 In profile, the 'Touring Sports' model shares its hatchback stablemate's steeply raked windscreen, which flows into an extended roofline with aluminium roof rails and an integral rear spoiler.
-This station wagon derivative, like the alternative Saloon Corolla body style, sits upon a lengthened 2,700mm wheelbase version of this model's new 'TNGA' 'Toyota New Global Architecture' platform.
-Inside, the cabin should feel considerably more up-market than the interior of an Auris Touring Sports model ever was, with better-quality materials along with an 8-inch 'Toyota Touch 2' centre-dash infotainment screen as standard, complete with a DAB tuner and a reversing camera.
-On most variants, it will feature navigation too.
-This model's more generous exterior dimensions should be particularly obvious in the rear, though the optional panoramic glass sunroof does eat into headroom.
+This station wagon derivative sits upon a lengthened 2,700mm wheelbase version of this model's 'TNGA' 'Toyota New Global Architecture' platform.
+Inside, the changes to this updated model are farer-reaching, the key one being a much-needed upgrade to the central infotainment screen, which grows in size to 10.5-inches and gains the facility for over-the-air updates.
+Plus from mid-range trim levels upwards, the driver's instrument display gains a 12.3-inch combimeter that can be customised to preference across four different modes - 'Casual', 'Smart', 'Sport' and 'Tough'.
+The driver can also make use of a new on-board voice agent that recognises natural, conversational requests to operate the multimedia, or vehicle functions such as opening or closing windows.
+The cabin's now of higher quality too, with new graphics, trims and embossed patterns that add three-dimensional depth and tactile appeal to the upholsteries, surfaces and finishes.
+The trim and seat upholstery combinations follow smarter Dark and Light Harmony themes with co-ordinated colours and finishes to give the interior a contemporary, elegant feel.
+This model's relatively generous exterior dimensions should be particularly obvious in the rear, though the optional panoramic glass sunroof does eat into headroom.
 Apparently, it reduces it by 22mm.
 There's a 598-litre boot in the 1.8 Hybrid variants; in the 2.0 Hybrid, the figure's 581-litres.
 With the rear bench folded, all derivatives offer 1,591-litres and 1,860mm of load space length.
 The top SUV-style 'TREK' version has black edging for the front and rear bumpers, silver-finished front and rear under-runs, black wheel arch mouldings and black rocker panels with silver inserts.
 There's a machined/black contrast design for the 17-inch alloy wheels and TREK badging on the tailgate, plus rear privacy glass, a honeycomb-pattern grille and LED headlights.

 By Jonathan Crouch